Walks on Dent de Crolles (2062 m)

 To the east, a route ascends from the Commune de St. Hilaire, which is perched on a narrow plateau perched half way up between the escarpment above, and the Isère below.

 The Dent de Crolles is not only a magnet for walkers, it is also a place of pilgrimage for cavers.
-The main cave, the Réseau de la Dent de Crolles has 57 kilometres of passages with 12 entrances, and is 695 metres deep.
+The main cave, the Réseau de la Dent de Crolles has over 60 kilometres of passages contained within an area of under 2 km², has 11 entrances, and is 695 metres deep.
 It is possible to descend from almost the top of the mountain, all the way to the source of the Guiers Mort almost 700 metres below, and it is possible to traverse right through the mountain, from one side to the other.
 Whilst such expeditions are for experienced cavers only, you should take the opportunity to have a look into the entrances of some of the more accessible caves.
 It's always worth carrying a couple of light-weight headlamps.
 You can get a flavour of the undergound world from this photograph album.

 |Ascent via the Trou du Glaz||Ascent via the Source du Guiers Mort||Ascent via Pas de Rocheplane|